 Now, when others edit the layer, they can attach files to individual features.

-If you decide you no longer want any files to be attached to your layer, open the sublayer's details page and disable the toggle button next to Enable attachments.
-Be aware, though, that this removes all existing attachments from the layer and prevents people from adding any more attachments.
+If you decide you no longer want files to be attached to your layer, open the sublayer's details page and disable the Enable attachments toggle button.
+Be aware, though, that this removes all existing attachments from the layer and prevents people from adding more attachments.

 Hide attachments in views